-In order to import newly exported localization, you need to open your
+In order to import a newly exported localization, you need to open your

-Localized Contents directory inside your Localization Catalog (XCLOC) and selected the generated XLIFF file.
+Localized Contents directory inside your Localization Catalog (XCLOC) and select the generated XLIFF file.

-When exporting translation from Lokalise select Apple XLIFF (.xliff) format.
+When exporting the translation from Lokalise select Apple XLIFF (.xliff) format.

-You can import generated XLIFF files info Xcode project the same way you would import a Localization Catalog.
+You can import generated XLIFF files into the Xcode project the same way you would import a Localization Catalog.

 Apple XLIFF (.xliff) support details.